-During the fiscal year the CRA resurfaced the following street segments located in the CRA: Grace Street between US-1 & S. Hopkins Avenue; Brevard Street east of S. Washington Avenue; Julia Street west of Palm Avenue; Broad Street east of Indian River Avenue and west of Palm Avenue; Palmetto Street; S. Hopkins Avenue from US-1 to Grace Street; Stephen House Way; and Mariners Way.
+During the fiscal year the CRA resurfaced the following street segments located in the CRA: Julia Street between Hopkins Avenue and Palm Avenue; and Pine Street between Washington Avenue and S. Hopkins Avenue.
 The streets were resurfaced as part of the City's annual street paving program to leverage costs.
-The CRA's cost to resurface the streets was \$181,385.
+The CRA's cost to resurface the streets was \$61,404.